12 Best Waterfalls in Maui That Are Absolutely Stunning

 If you and the kiddos are looking for that wow factor, you’ll definitely experience it here.

-Despite standing tall at 100 feet, Punalau Falls is quite hidden, as in it isn’t visible from the road so not that many people notice it or know about it.
+Despite standing tall at 100 feet, Punalau Falls is quite hidden, as it isn’t visible from the road, so not many people notice it or know about it.

-Care needs to be taken when walking as there are volcanic boulders, so a hiking stick would definitely be of benefit in this case and rubber water shoes as it can be quite slippery.
+Care needs to be taken when walking as there are volcanic boulders, so a hiking stick and rubber water shoes would definitely be of benefit in this case as they can be quite slippery.

 Sign up for an East Maui Hawaii Waterfalls and Rainforest Hike!